 Get Your Estate Planning in Order, Without Delay

 If you haven’t updated your estate plan in the last few years, or done your own estate planning, the time is now.
 Contact us for an initial consultation to discuss your estate planning needs.
-Be sure to ask about the Farr Law Firm’s Lifetime Protection Program, which ensures that your documents are properly reviewed and updated annually, so that they will always reflect your current wishes and be up to date with the ever-changing laws.
+Be sure to ask about the Farr Law Firm’s Lifetime Protection Plan, which ensures that your documents are properly reviewed and updated annually, so that they will always reflect your current wishes and be up to date with the ever-changing laws.
 When you’re ready to do your planning, save yourself the pain and hassle and guesswork of trying do it yourself, and instead give yourself the peace of mind of doing it the right way — you can start the process easily by calling the Farr Law Firm at any time to make an appointment for an initial consultation:

 Fairfax Estate Planning Attorney: 703-691-1888